Nickelodeon Animation Studio: 1990–98: Precursors and origin

 In fall 1992, the studio fired John Kricfalusi and Spümcø from The Ren & Stimpy Show.
 Coffey asserts that John was in breach of contract for not delivering on time, creating disturbing content and going over budget.
 Kricfalusi suspected the real reason was that the network was uncomfortable with more crude humor.
 Nickelodeon objected to numerous proposed plotlines and new characters—including George Liquor, an Archie Bunker-ish "All-American Male".
 After missing several promised new-episode delivery and air dates, Nickelodeon's parent company MTV Networks—which had purchased the rights to the Ren & Stimpy characters from Kricfalusi—negotiated a settlement with him.
 The creative tug of war was closely watched by both animators and the television industry and covered in the national press.

-In response, Nickelodeon moved the series' production to its own studio, Games Animation in 1992, located in an office building in Studio City, California.
-It is located under Games Productions, the in-name division founded in 1987 to manage Nickelodeon.
+In response, Nickelodeon moved the series' production to its own studio, Games Animation, located in an office building in Studio City, California.
 The series was moved to Games, who hired as much personnel from Spümcø as possible and put under the creative supervision of Bob Camp, one of Kricfalusi's former writer-director partners, in order to continue producing The Ren & Stimpy Show; this period was considered to be a great decline in quality for the series, eventually being cancelled in 1995.
 Coffey soon stepped down as animation vice president for Nickelodeon, to pursue her own projects.
 She was replaced by Mary Harrington, a Nickelodeon producer who moved out from New York to help run the Nicktoons division that was a near-shambles after Kricfalusi was fired.

 Nickelodeon's plan was to hire bright, young animators and let them do almost anything they want.
 In 1992, animator Joe Murray was approached by the studio with intentions of developing a new animated series for Nickelodeon.
 The series became Games Animation's first in-house production, Rocko's Modern Life, which premiered on the network in 1993.
 Games worked on the show for three years and employed over 70 people during the course of its run.
 Executives did not share space with the creative team.
 The show ended in 1996 as its creator Joe Murray wanted to spend more time with his family.

-Games Animation also lost Doug from internal conflicts with Jumbo Pictures.
-After declining to produce the fifth season of the show, MTV Networks sold the intellectual property of the show to The Walt Disney Company in 1994, forcing Games Animation and Ellipse Programme to depart from the show.
-However, it left Games Animation with guaranteed control over all the shows they would eventually produce aside from Rugrats.

 Following the end of Rocko's Modern Life, Games Animation produced the pilots for Hey Arnold!, The Angry Beavers and CatDog, along with the former's first 26 episodes, and the second's first 13 episodes.
 The latter was produced by Nickelodeon Animation Studio along with the other two by this point forward.